 At its core, Tal'Vorn is a high fantasy, high combat, high magic system designed to maximise the rush and thrill a player gets in combat.
 There will be many non-combat encounters, but the Linear is the core of the gameplay.
 A 'Linear', for those of you who do not know, is a self-contained adventure consisting of a series of encounters that leads to a final confrontation with a 'boss monster' or 'a treasure' as the final encounter.
 Many of the quests and adventures that players will partake in whilst at Tal'Vorn will broadly of this format.

 There is no reason to feel obligated to go on every Linear however, and indeed some of them will eventually be either too dangerous for new players or have a limited number of available player slots due to the nature of the journey.
 Players staying in camp will still have the major NPC's to interact with and to be frank even the encampment is not a safe place and is likely to be attacked at any time.
-We will always do our absolute best to ensure that every player has something to keep themselves entertained for the duration of the event.
+We will always do our absolute best to ensure that every player has something to keep themselves entertained for the duration of the event but it remains the responsiblity of the player base to interact with plot and NPC's presented, as well as to seek out adventure and excitement.

 Broadly speaking the game is split into 6 'Time Slots' during which linears will take place.
 Between these time slots, players have an opportunity to heal, rest, eat, interact with the NPC's, gather information, worship the various Gods and generally recover from the hazards of their adventures.
-Once we have final booking numbers, we will randomly divide the player base into three groups solely for purposes of 'player crewing'.
-When it is your turn to play, a piece of information that will be available by speaking to any of the NPC's or checking the notes available around camp, we ask that you head up to the Monster Hut in basic kit.
+Once we have final booking numbers, we will be able to determine our need, if any, for volunteers to crew a time slot from amongst the player base.
+If you are temporarily crewing or indeed a member of our full time Game Crew, we would ask that when you head up to the Monster Hut you do so in Basic Kit.

-Basic Kit, for those of you unaware, consists of an IC shirt, preferably of a dark colour, and your usual trousers and boots.
-Any weapons you have and are willing to bring along to use as a monster would be extremely helpful as we currently have a very limited stock of kit to loan out.
-Hopefully this fact will change in the future as we go forwards.
+Basic Kit, for those of you unaware, consists of an In-Character (IC) shirt or tunic, preferably of a dark colour, and your usual trousers and boots.
+Any weapons you have and are willing to bring along to use as a monster would be extremely helpful as we currently have a limited stock of weaponry to loan out.
+Hopefully this fact will change in the future as we go forwards and are able to invest in the system.

 - Friday Night - 8.30pm - 11/11.30 pm